 With architectural designs for Loyola’s first STEM lab finalized during the fiscal year, construction crews began working on this 21st-century science and technology space in Summer 2018.
-The construction of the new STEM lab—made possible by a leadership gift from Mr. and Mrs. Timothy P. Sullivan and named in honor of former biology teacher Rev. Peter W. Breslin, SJ—marks the successful conclusion of our Second Century Campaign Science Initiative, which was supported the development of seven state-of-the-art science labs at Loyola over the past decade.
+The construction of the new STEM lab—made possible by a leadership gift from Mr. and Mrs. Timothy P. Sullivan and named in honor of former biology teacher Rev. Peter W. Breslin, SJ—marks the successful conclusion of our Second Century Campaign Science Initiative, which supported the development of seven state-of-the-art science labs at Loyola over the past decade.

 According to Science Department Chair Marissa Cervantes, “The new STEM lab will consist of a chemistry lab and a classroom space that will function like a think tank, with mobile hexagonal desks that can be arranged in traditional rows or small-and large-group configurations, metal grids suspended from the ceiling for makerspace* utilities designed to facilitate student-led inquiry, interactive smart boards for brainstorming sessions and idea development, Apple TVs, document cameras and wireless access points.